S. C. Johnson Logo

 S.C.
 Johnson’s logos embody the history of one of the oldest American companies.
 The company took its name from Samuel Curtis Johnson, a businessman who first sold floor coverings and then products for cleaning parquet.
 His initials were intertwined in a bizarre monogram and long used as an emblem.
 It happened in the 1880s.

 Five generations of the same family ran the company.
 They were in control of everything, right down to the visual identity, so for a century and a half, the S.C.
 Johnson logo evolved with the brand.
-It reflected the famous headquarters of the household chemicals manufacturer, the desire for international expansion, and a creative approach to design.
+It reflected the household chemicals manufacturer’s famous headquarters, its desire for international expansion, and a creative approach to design.
 In 1964, Lippincott & Margulies created a black wordmark that gave rise to a whole group of similar inscribed emblems.

 What is S. C. Johnson?